CryptoLabInc/ckksorg1659181/_test/2025-09-01-high_prec_bootstrap.md

 However, bootstrapping introduces an approximation error.
 Most existing implementations achieve _5–25 bits_ of precision, where the bit-precision can be defined as the negative base-2 logarithm of the worst-case error, measured across many runs.

-Some advanced applications, however, require much smaller error to support stronger security properties such as _Circuit Privacy_ and _IND-CPA-D_ Security.
+Some advanced applications, however, require much smaller error to support stronger security properties such as _Circuit Privacy_ and _IND-CPA-D Security_.
 It is also important for Threshold-FHE (see [this blogpost](https://ckks.org/blog/2025/threshold/)).
 These are often achieved via noise flooding—adding large noise relative to the error before decryption—which blinds the secret-dependent error terms but also the lower bits of the message.
 To retain precision after flooding, the pre-flooding precision must be higher, typically _64–80 bits_ or more.